Paternity leave and pay

 To qualify for paternity leave the intended parent must:

-• Be the spouse, civil partner, or partner (including same-sex partner) of the intended parent that has elected to take adoption leave.
+• Be the spouse, civil partner, or partner (including same-sex partner) of the intended parent who has elected to take adoption leave.
 A partner is someone who lives with the other intended parent in an enduring family relationship but is not an immediate relative.

 • Be your employee.